Kanharajput/ReactJs/README.md

     variable will lead react to render the page again with new data.

 - Browsers has the extension(React Developer tool).
 Extension help to distinguish component and their code.

 - Outputting list : It is like outputting the list in django we got an dictionary and via django template language , we extract list and it's items.

+- Props : Theseare used to send data from one component to other.
+Here we send blogs data from List component to PropsExample components.